 Understanding Reversible Dementias

 Your 75-year-old father has always been healthy and active.
 But lately, he forgets names and dates.
 And he doesn't act quite like himself.
-You're worried these may be signs of Alzheimer’s disease, a brain disorder.
-But these symptoms may not always be Alzheimer’s.
+You're worried these may be signs of Alzheimer disease, a brain disorder.
+But these symptoms may not always be Alzheimer disease.
 If you're concerned about a loved one, talk to a mental health professional.
 He or she can help find the source of the problem.

-Medications.
-Older adults often take a number of medications.
-Sometimes these medications stay in the body too long.
+- Medicines.
+Older adults often take a number of medicines.
+Sometimes these medicines stay in the body too long.
 Or, they may interact with each other.
 This may cause some people to become confused and forgetful.

-Poor eating habits.
+- Poor eating habits.
 Often, older adults may not feel like eating.
 It may also be hard for them to chew or digest food.
-This can lead to poor nutrition or to low blood sugar.
+This can lead to poor nutrition, lack of key vitamins such as B12, or to low blood sugar.
 Both can affect the brain.

 Don't ignore mental changes in a parent or other loved one.
 Sometimes, these changes can be reversed.
 A mental health professional or local mental health clinic can help.